 How Does This Biochemical Principle Relate to Autism Treatment?

 Children diagnosed on the spectrum often suffer from diverse impaired metabolic processes that can be diagnosed via comprehensive laboratory tests, such as tests to detect:

-- toxins (such as cadmium, mercury, lead, nickel, aluminum).
+- Toxins (such as cadmium, mercury, lead, nickel).

-Detecting the impaired metabolic processes and treating them by taking vitamins, minerals and amino acids tailored to the test results dramatically enhanced verbal, mental and cognitive abilities.
-It also led to a significant reduction in autism symptoms.
+Detecting impaired metabolic processes and treating them by supplementing deficiencies with vitamins, minerals, and amino acids tailored to laboratory test results has dramatically enhanced verbal, mental, and cognitive abilities in children diagnosed with autism spectrum disorder.
+It has also led to a significant reduction in a wide range of autism symptoms.

 The following are examples of metabolic processes:

 Impaired methylation processes that influence the creation and breakdown of neurotransmitters such as serotonin, dopamine, norepinephrine and adrenaline.

 Impaired sulfation processes that influence the body’s ability to remove toxins.